Table of Contents

 Google’s computer vision now analyzes:

-- Image quality metrics — Assessing sharpness, lighting, composition, and professional quality
+- Image quality metrics — Assessing sharpness, lighting, composition, and professional quality using neural networks

 This means your image optimization strategy needs to address both traditional SEO signals and visual quality that resonates with AI-powered ranking systems.